 7. Democracy is not the power of the people.
 Democracy is when leaders run the country in the interests of the people.
 We are “Putinists.”
 Putin has saved the country before and he is saving the country now.
 We despise all the fifth column “dissent” that is based on your taxpayer money.
 Russia will never behave like Soros, who maintains institutions to overthrow governments, because our leaders are Orthodox Christians.
 Capitalism is not our religion.
 You are addicted to a beautiful body, and we are addicted to a beautiful soul.

 8. As the saying goes, there are two problems in Russia: fools and roads.
 We come together not just around Putin, we come together to restore communication between officials and people to save the country.

 9. Another saying goes: Russia has two most reliable allies – its own army and navy.
 This is a conclusion that we make from our history.
 Therefore, if you do not feed your own army, you have to feed the army of someone else.

 10. We love you, but we do not like your determination to make us be like you.
 We change.
 Moscow has become one of the most beautiful capitals in Europe.
 We do not live up to Western lifestyles, and we do not “give a damn” if you do not like our way.

 – See more at: http://www.pravdareport.com/society/stories/04-07-2016/134920-russians_foreigners-0/#sthash.LPj6LIEs.dpuf

-Posted by Ian Greenhalgh on July 9, 2016, With 12329 Reads Filed under Russia, World.
+Posted by Ian Greenhalgh on July 9, 2016, With 12410 Reads Filed under Russia, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.